-The items in the Council's Balance Sheet at 31 March 2018 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Council's Balance Sheet at 31 March 2019 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

-Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+ltem Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Authority will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation charge for buildings would increase by £0.400m for every year that useful lives had to be reduced.
-Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+It is estimated that the annual depreciation charge for buildings would increase by £0.2m for every year that useful lives had to be reduced.
+Pensions Liability - General Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
 The effects on the net pension liability of changes in individual assumptions can be measured.
 The fund's actuaries have advised that a 0.5% decrease in the real discount rate assumption would result in a 9% increase in the employer's liability.
-In monetary terms this equates to around £15.345m.
-A 0.5% increase in the Salary increase rate would result in an additional 1% employer liability totalling approximately £1.933m.
-A 0.5% increase in the Pension increase rate would result in an additional 8% employer liability totalling approximately £13.225m.
-Arrears At 31 March 2018, the Council had a sundry debt balance of £8.130m.
-A review of an aged debt analysis suggested that an allowance for doubtful debts in 2017/18 of £1.504m would be appropriate.
+In monetary terms this equates to around £17.400m.
+A 0.5% increase in the Salary increase rate would result in an additional 1% employer liability totalling approximately £2.093m.
+A 0.5% increase in the Pension increase rate would result in an additional 8% employer liability totalling approximately £15.049m.
+Pensions Liability - McCloud and GMP Hymans Robertson have provided estimates of the impact of the judgements in relation to McCloud and GMP (notes 5 and 33 give further details).
+The accounts have been amended to reflect these estimates.
+The estimated impact of McCloud on the pension liability is £288k (0.16% of gross liability).
+The estimated impact of GMP on the pension liability is £230k (0.13% of gross liability).
+Arrears At 31 March 2019, the Council had a sundry debt balance of £11.528m.
+A review of an aged debt analysis suggested that an allowance for doubtful debts in 2018/19 of £1.664m would be appropriate.
 However, factors such as the current economic climate may impact on the actual level of bad debts experienced by the Council.
-If collection rates were to deteriorate, a doubling of the amount of the impairment of doubtful debts would require an additional £1.504m to be set aside as an allowance.
+If collection rates were to deteriorate, a doubling of the amount of the impairment of doubtful debts would require an additional £1.664m to be set aside as an allowance.